utep-cs-systems-courses/s24-corg-buzzy-blinky-toy-ChristianDees/README.md

 Blink 'n' Press is a program for the MSP430 that transforms the microcontroller into an engaging and interactive game designed to test the user's reaction speed.

 ## How to Play
 To begin, press the side button.
-A countdown will follow with the red LED flashing three times and the green LED flashing once, signaling the start of the game.
-The LEDs will randomly turn on/off, and players must press the corresponding button.
-Difficulty increases gradually until the final challenging level.
-Incorrect answers trigger a flash of the red LED and return to the waiting state ready to be played agin.
+The red LED flashes three times and the green LED once, signaling the game's start.
+LEDs randomly toggle with a buzzer sound, gradually increasing in tempo.
+Players must react swiftly, pressing the corresponding button.
+An incorrect answer prompts a red LED flash, resetting the game for another attempt.

 Button  | Answer
 ------- | -----------